danielbrendel/dnyHelpRealm/README.md

 specifying text content and attachments.
 For each support request there is a ticket created which is then handled by a registered agent.
 Tickets can be routed into different groups where initial tickets are routed to a defined index group.
 Superadmins can manage agents and groups.
 Customers and agents get notified about ticket updates by e-mail.
 The support system is especially suitable for freelancers and small teams.
+This product is a full working SaaS solution.

 ## Feature overview:
 + Tickets